 “Unless we inform the patient population on this, there will be a drive from the consumer that trumps everything else, because at that point hospitals and physicians are caught in a difficult dilemma,” Michelassi said.
 “Hospitals and physicians are caught in the dilemma to either continue to deliver optimal care or to respond to market requests.”

-The irony is that hospitals lose money on robotic surgeries because insurance companies reimburse all minimally invasive surgeries, whether laparoscopic or robotic, at the same rates.
+The irony is that hospitals lose money on robotic-assisted surgeries because insurance companies reimburse all minimally invasive surgeries, whether laparoscopic or robotic, at the same rates.

-Dr. Richard Newman, a pancreatic and endocrine surgeon at Saint Francis Medical Group in Hartford, Connecticut, researched the cost-effectiveness of the da Vinci by pairing cases of gallbladder removal with identical outcomes, one laparoscopic, one robotic.
-He found that the robotic surgeries cost three times more.
+Dr. Richard Newman, a pancreatic and endocrine surgeon at Saint Francis Medical Group in Hartford, Connecticut, researched the cost effectiveness of the da Vinci by pairing cases of gallbladder removal with identical outcomes, one laparoscopic, one robotic.
+He found that the robotic-assisted surgeries cost three times more.

 “I don’t think it’s a good deal for the hospitals,” he said.
 “The administrators that are in place have been in a very volume-driven field, where if the competition across town gets one, you get one.”

-The ECRI Institute ranks robotic surgery among its top 10 healthcare hazards for 2015; it appeared on the same list in 2014.
+The ECRI Institute ranks robotic-assisted surgery among its top 10 healthcare hazards for 2015.
 ECRI doesn’t fault the device.
 Instead, it points to inadequate certification requirements at the hospitals that use it.
 The group is pushing hospitals to develop appropriate processes for approving doctors to use the robotic systems.

-Some hospitals may require a surgeon to perform three robotic surgeries before giving him or her the okay to operate on a patient with a robot; others may require 50 or 100 operations.
+Some hospitals may require surgeons to perform three robotic surgeries before giving them the okay to operate on a patient with a robot.
+Others may require 50 or 100 operations.
 Hospital policies are not routinely disclosed to the public.

 “You do three robotic cases and you’re credentialed,” Redan said, by way of example.
 “But people spend a year in their fellowships learning how to do conventional surgeries.”

-In some of the lawsuits pending against Intuitive, some plaintiffs claim that the company lobbies hospitals to ease their so-called credentialing requirements to allow more doctors to use the machines.
+In some lawsuits pending against Intuitive, some plaintiffs claim that the company lobbies hospitals to ease their credentialing requirements to allow more doctors to use the machines.